GrahamDumpleton-abandoned/mod_wsgi-docs/QuickConfigurationGuide.rst

 script files are loaded and/or reloaded.
 This information can be quite valuable in determining what problem may be occuring.

-Note that where the !LogLevel directive may have been defined both in and outside of a !VirualHost directive, due to the !VirtualHost declaring its own error logs, both instances of the !LogLevel directive should be changed.
+Note that where the LogLevel directive may have been defined both in and outside of a VirualHost directive, due to the VirtualHost declaring its own error logs, both instances of the LogLevel directive should be changed.

-This is because although the virtual host may have its own error log, some information is still logged to the main Apache error log and the !LogLevel directive outside of the virtual host context needs to be changed for that additional information to be recorded.
+This is because although the virtual host may have its own error log, some information is still logged to the main Apache error log and the LogLevel directive outside of the virtual host context needs to be changed for that additional information to be recorded.

-In other words, even if the !VirtualHost has its own error log file, also look in the main Apache error log file for information as well.
+In other words, even if the VirtualHost has its own error log file, also look in the main Apache error log file for information as well.

 Further Configuration Information